Delineo-Disease-Modeling/infrastructure/README.md

     "github_admin_pat": "<token>"
 }
 ```

+Note that if the token expires (as suggested), you will need to update this value.

 There may be [alternative authentication options](https://registry.terraform.io/providers/integrations/github/latest/docs) such as setting a `GITHUB_TOKEN` environment variable, but they have not been tested.